Ghazipur: Prehistory and legendary founding

-According to local tradition, Ghazipur was founded in 1330, although archaeological evidence suggests the area may be significantly older.
+According to local tradition, Ghazipur was founded in 1330 CE, although archaeological evidence suggests the area may be significantly older.
 A popular but historically unverified legend claims the city was originally known as "Gadhipura," named after a mythical king, Gadhi.
 While this etymology is likely apocryphal, the presence of ancient architectural fragments along the riverbank and the remains of an old mound—believed to be the site of a former fort—indicate that a settlement existed in the region long before the recorded founding date.

 The legend behind Ghazipur's foundation in 1330 is that Raja Mandhata, a descendant of the Chauhan Maharaj Prithviraj Chauhan III, had founded a fort at nearby Kathot and ruled a small kingdom from there.
 His nephew, who was the heir to the throne, abducted a local Muslim young woman, and her mother pleaded for help to the Muslim sultan of Delhi.
 As a result, 40 ghazis led by one Sayyid Masud set out to attack Kathot.
 They took the place by surprise and ended up killing Raja Mandhata.
 The nephew mustered an army and fought two battles against the ghazis, but was defeated in both.
 The first battle took place on the bank of the Besu and the other was at the site of Ghazipur.
 Sayyid Masud, who was now given the title Malik us-Sadat Ghazi, founded a city on the site of the second battle and called it Ghazipur.